Robina railway station

 Robina railway station is located on the Gold Coast line in Queensland, Australia.
 It serves the Gold Coast suburb of Robina.

 History

 Robina station opened on 31 May 1998 when the Gold Coast line was extended from Nerang.
 It served at the terminus of the line until it was extended to Varsity Lakes in December 2009.

-North of the station lies a stabling yard, which will be expanded as part of the New Generation Rollingstock project.
+North of the station lies a stabling yard, which was expanded as part of the New Generation Rollingstock project.

 Services

 Robina is served by Gold Coast line services from Varsity Lakes to Bowen Hills, Doomben and Brisbane Airport Domestic.

 Services by platform

 Transport links

-Surfside Buslines operate eight routes via Robina station:
+Kinetic Gold Coast operate eight bus routes via Robina station: